-The capital of Hungary sprawls over about 525 square kilometres; there’s no doubt that just one day in Budapest isn’t long enough to see it all!
+The capital of Hungary sprawls over about 525 square kilometres; there’s no doubt that spending just 24 hours in Budapest isn’t long enough to see it all!

-This splendid Hungarian city is full of landmarks and interesting spots, including 80 geothermal springs and many historical monuments.
-While you can’t (and wont!) see everything, you can cover a lot of ground in Budapest in 24 hours.
+Budapest is full of landmarks and interesting spots, including 80 geothermal springs and many historical monuments.
+While you can’t see everything in Budapest in 24 hours, you’ll still cover plenty of ground.

 What to do in Budapest in 24 hours: A complete 1-day itinerary

-Like most of our travel itineraries, this Budapest itinerary tries to include the most significant landmarks and a few destinations off the beaten path.
+Like most of our travel itineraries, this layover in Budapest tries to include the most significant landmarks and a few destinations off the beaten path.
 While it’s hard to get a completely immersive cultural experience in 24 hours, you’ll get to see most parts of the city.

 The journey starts in the centre of the Buda district, which contains the historic Buda Castle, and it takes you to the famed Andrassy Avenue in the neighbouring Pest district.